Amber Rose: Musical pursuits

-Rose released her debut single "Fame," which features Wiz Khalifa, on January 10, 2012, followed by a second single, titled "Loaded," released on February 6, 2012.
-She then rapped on the eleventh track of her ex-husband's album O.N.I.F.C., titled "Rise Above," along with rappers Tuki Carter and Pharrell Williams, who produced the song.
-She was managed by Leticia "Tish" Cyrus, mother of singer Miley Cyrus, who is Rose's and her ex-husband Wiz Khalifa's close friend.
+Rose released her debut single "Fame", which featured her then-fiancé Wiz Khalifa, on January 10, 2012, followed by a second single, titled "Loaded", the following month.
+She then rapped on the eleventh track of Khalifa's O.N.I.F.C., titled "Rise Above", along with rappers Tuki Carter and Pharrell Williams, the latter of whom produced the song.
+She was managed by Leticia "Tish" Cyrus, the mother of singer Miley Cyrus, who was Rose's and Khalifa's close friend.

 Business endeavors

 In September 2009, Rose announced plans to launch her own eyewear line.
 In 2012, Rose opened a clothing line with her friend Priscilla Ono called Rose & Ono.
-Rose guest-starred on an episode of Wild 'N Out on MTV2, and had a role as "MaryWanna" in the film School Dance, which was directed by her manager, Nick Cannon in 2014.
+Rose guest-starred on an episode of Wild 'N Out on MTV2, and had a role as "MaryWanna" in the film School Dance, which was directed by her then-manager, Nick Cannon in 2014.

 Simon & Schuster published her first book, How to Be a Bad Bitch, in which she offers advice and personal anecdotes on everything from finances and career to love and fashion.
 The cover features an image shot by famed photographer David LaChapelle.

 In 2015, Rose filmed "Walk of No Shame with Amber Rose" with Funny or Die.
 The viral video helped promote Rose's SlutWalk, which took place on October 3, 2015, in Los Angeles, California.
-In March 2016, Rose launched an emoji app called MuvaMoji, featuring 900 emoji icons that she curated.
+In March 2016, Rose launched an emoji app called MuvaMoji, featuring 900 emoji icons which she curated.

-In May 2016, it was announced that Rose would star in her own talk show entitled The Amber Rose Show on VH1, which debuted on July 8, 2016.
+In May 2016, it was announced that Rose would star in her own talk show titled The Amber Rose Show on VH1, which debuted on July 8, 2016.
 On September 8, 2016, Rose began hosting Loveline.